 National Vermont Day is celebrated annually on October 12th.
 It honors the state’s rich history, culture, and independence.
 It was on this day in 1791 that Vermont officially became the 14th state of the United States, and the first to officially abolish slavery.

 National Vermont Day marks the day in 1791 when Vermont gained independence from European settlement, and officially became the 14th state of the United States.
 This day is a celebration of the brave men and women who have contributed to making Vermont the state it is today.

-- On June 2, 1777, Dr. Thomas Young proposed the name “Vermont”, repelling the French expression “Les verts monts”, which translates as “green mountains”;
+- On June 2, 1777, Dr. Thomas Young proposed the name “Vermont”, repelling the French expression “Les verts monts”, which translates as “green mountains”.

-- On March 4, 1791, Vermont becomes the 14th state of the United States;
+- On March 4, 1791, Vermont became the 14th state of the United States.

 - Billboards with advertising are banned in Vermont: there are only four states in the United States with such a ban, including Vermont, Alaska, Hawaii and Maine.

-How to celebrate
+How to take part

-When is National Vermont Day celebrated in 2022?
+When is National Vermont Day celebrated in 2023?

 National Vermont Day is observed on October 12 each year.